-Eligibility: Any 4-H member interested in learning more about peanuts and the peanut industry may prepare an exhibit.

-- ✓ The exhibit shall consist of an educational exhibit that will fit a 3' wide x 3' deep.
+- ✓ Eligibility: Any 4-H member interested in learning more about peanuts and the peanut industry may prepare an exhibit. - ✓ The exhibit shall consist of an educational exhibit that will fit a 3' wide x 3' deep.
 It must be free-standing with sides attached.
 A 4-H notebook should be included in the display.
 Each county may have one exhibit in each class. - ✓ The exhibit should provide information about one phase of the peanut industry such as history, use, production, processing, or importance.
 The exhibit should increase the public awareness of the importance and impact of the specific sector of the peanut industry selected.
-The notebook should include any involvement the exhibitor has had with teaching others, giving talks or demonstrations, preparing peanut foods, planning programs, producing peanuts, etc. The notebook may be typed or handwritten and should include pictures. - ✓ Criteria for judging: 30 points Completeness of educational lesson, 30 points Public appeal, 40 points notebook.
-Ribbons will be placed on the top ten (10) in each class. - 19.
+The notebook should include any involvement the exhibitor has had with teaching others, giving talks or demonstrations, preparing peanut foods, planning programs, producing peanuts, etc. The notebook may be typed or handwritten and should include pictures. - ✓ Criteria for judging: 30 points Completeness of educational lesson, 30 points Public appeal, 40 points notebook. - 18.
 Jr. Division (1st, 2nd & 3rd years) - a.
-(Ages 9-13).....\$40 plus plague 30 20 10 10 - 20.
+(Ages 9-13) - 19.
 Sr. Division (4th year and above) - a.
-(Ages 14 and over)...\$40 plus plaque 30 20 10 10
+(Ages 14 and over)